robbintt/outlines/references/emacs.md

 - [init.el example with use-package](http://cachestocaches.com/2015/8/getting-started-use-package/)
     - [code](https://github.com/CachesToCaches/getting_started_with_use_package/blob/master/init-use-package.el)

+### Customize Group

+- M-x customize-group seems to have context for customizing stuff
+  - try it and choose `undo-tree`

 ### Notes

 1. M-<key>: You can press escape then the key instead of meta.